indrora/ponzu/docs/spec.md

 A compliant implementation SHOULD verify the contents of all data segments, even if their type is not known.
 A compliant implementation MUST verify the contents of all data segments of which their type is known.

-A compliant implementation SHOULD set the STAMPED flag on any records which have had their checksum updated from a zero state.
 A compliant implementation MUST NOT alter the checksum of an already checksummed segment.

 # Appendix: Structures for Metadata maps